WasinHongmanee/Portfolio/README.md

 **Worked with:** MS SQL Server, Tableau, Python, Google Sheets

-### Online Ordering System Follow-up Data Exploration using MS SQL[Link](https://github.com/WasinHongmanee/Sales-Report/blob/main/Dashboard%20follow%20up.ipynb)
+### Online Ordering System Follow-up Data Exploration using MS SQL [Link](https://github.com/WasinHongmanee/Sales-Report/blob/main/Dashboard%20follow%20up.ipynb)

 **Description:** By querying the database at our second restaurant, we are able to judge the success of the new online ordering system.
 We are also looking for different ways to improve our restaurant.
 Some questions are:

 How much money did we save using our new online ordering system?
 Are the customers mainly dining in or getting food to take home?
 What type of customers are more likely to tip more money?
 People that order online, dine inside, or people that call in take out food?